sjl/.plan/README.markdown

 Whipped up a CSV library because the existing ones are a little bonkers.
 Way less code and much faster.
 There are still a couple of features I need to think about but I think it's pretty solid already.

+## 2018-12-26

+Wrote unit tests for the CSV library and got them running on SBCL, CCL, and ECL.
+`cl-csv` doesn't let you use a string as the newline delimiter on CCL, fun.
+Had to install ECL on this laptop.
+Built it from source this time.
+It worked great.

+Got my pastebin access set up on this machine.
+Apparently I forgot to add this machine's public key to my main Linode box.
+Had to do it through Lish.